SaraAlert/SaraAlert/docs/api/fhir-api-specification.md

 * `resource` - Must contain the content of the Observation or Patient that is being created.
 * `request.method` - Must be `POST` as this is the only supported operation.
 * `request.url` - Must be `Patient` or `Observation`, depending on which resource is being created.
+* `request.ifNoneExist` - If present, will be the search parameters used for duplicate detection, for example: `identifier=http://saraalert.org/SaraAlert/state-local-id|EX-286392&birthdate=1966-12-01`

 See the FHIR [transaction](https://www.hl7.org/fhir/http.html#transaction) documentation for more details.
 An example request and response is shown below.